sawhney17/logseq-calendars-plugin/README.md

 3. Open the email you would've received.
 4. At the bottom of the email, there will be a response in this form
     - <img width="481" alt="Screen Shot 2022-01-28 at 1 33 48 AM" src="https://user-images.githubusercontent.com/80150109/151447351-37743cdc-337d-47f8-8628-069777f3c666.png">
-5. Copy the link that the text `this link` points to.
+5. Copy the link that the text `this URL` points to.
-6. This is the linkk you need
+6. This is the link you need

 ## Custom templates